 Is Yosemite National Park open?

 Yes — Yosemite is doing a phased reopening in response to the COVID-19 pandemic, but with restrictions.
 Through October 2020, it plans to limit the number of vehicles entering the park to 3,600 daily, which is a 50% reduction compared to last year.
 Most campgrounds are closed, though two are still open.
+Face masks are required on all federal lands, including national parks.

 Best time of year to visit Yosemite National Park